 This is a little account of some memories

-In June 2006 I received an e-mail from somebody who was at the same school for teachers as I was in 1984 and he tells me that Christian Nijs committed suicide.
-It is also noted on the website of the Nederlands Popinstituut.
-They list a year: 2002.
-The last time I saw Christian was in june 1999.
-One early morning I went to the supermarket as I was up early, having a baby means no longer sleeping in.
-The supermarket is quite empty but I see someone that I also saw some weeks before, which could be Christian Nijs.
-I go up to him, and ask for his name.
-His reply was 'you are Frans de Waard'.
+In June 2006 I received e-mail from somebody who was at the same school for teachers as I was in 1984 and he tells me that Christian Nijs committed suicide.
+It is also noted on the website of the (Dutch) National Pop Institute.
+They list a year, 2002.
+The last time I saw Christian was in June 1999.
+One morning I went to the supermarket, as I was up early, having a baby means no longer sleeping in.
+The supermarket is quite empty but I see someone that I also saw some weeks before which could be Christian Nijs.
+I go up to him and ask for his name.
+His reply was,"You are Frans de Waard."
 He had just finished working the night, waiter at the local casino, which he did for years already.
 I tell him about my daughter and tell him that I am in the process of re-releasing all cassettes of Korm Plastics, including a two CDR set of all works by Kapotte Muziek, which includes work done by him.
-We swop e-mail addresses, and after a few weeks I mail him that I have a copy for him, even when he showed not much interest in the original talk.
-Not that he wasn't totally uninterested, but it didn't seem to matter to him.
-He never replies and I leave it as it is.
+We swap e-mail addresses and after a few weeks I message him that I have a copy for him, even though he didn't show much interest in the original talk.
+It's not that he wasn't totally uninterested but it didn't seem to matter to him either way.
+He never replied and I left it as is.

 In October of the same year we start planning a second concert, at V2 in 's-Hertogenbosch, together with THU20 and Odal.
-It's in this time that Christian looses his interest in experimental music and during our three day stay in V2, preparing the concert, he tells me it will be his last thing for Kapotte Muziek, and that he is going to learn to play the guitar properly.
+It's during this period that Christian looses his interest in experimental music and during our three day stay in V2 while preparing for the concert, he tells me it will be his last thing for Kapotte Muziek, and that he is going to learn to play the guitar properly.
 For various reasons, the event is a memorable one.

 After that I see him very occasionally.
 He already quit school, worked in the casino and started playing the guitar.
-He invited me to see him play with a punk band, whose name I forgot (if they had any).
-Christian wore a mickey mouse t-shirt and was good.
-Their drummer suffered from Korsakov's syndrome and leaves during all songs in the middle.
-A pretty chaotic evening.
+He invited me to see him play with a punk band whose name I forget (if they even had one).
+Christian wore a Mickey Mouse t-shirt and was good.
+Their drummer suffered from Korsakovs syndrome and leaves during all the songs in the middle.
+It turned to be a pretty chaotic evening.
 That must be the last thing I saw of Christian, until the meeting described above.

 Christian was an obsessive character.
-If he would do something, he would do it good.
+If he would do something, he would have to do it well.
 He bought arms, semi-illegal.
-Corresponded with the Flat Earth Society, had works by Alistair Crowley in beautiful bound editions.
+Corresponded with the Flat Earth Society (way before Internet), had works by Aleister Crowley in beautiful bound editions.
 Played the guitar, played chess and also collected watches.
-He never struck me as a happy kid, but who is happy in the 80s and being 22?
-I could never imagine him committing suicide though, and I am sad to say I hear this four years later.
+He never struck me as a happy kid, but who in the 1980s was happy when they were 22?
+I could never imagine him committing suicide though and I’m sad to say I heard that he did four years later.

 If anyone has information on Christian Nijs, please let me know.
-I'd very much like to dedicate more words to him, and perhaps even release all his works as Factor 6* on CDR, along with a booklet.
+I'd really like to dedicate more words to him, and perhaps even release all his works as Factor 6* on CDR, along with a booklet.

-* the Factor 6 release on Opus Dei Society was not recorded by Christian but by me, as he never wanted to one, despite his initial interest in making one.
+* The Factor 6 release on Opus Dei Society was not recorded by Christian but by me, as he never wanted one, despite his initial interest in making one.

 picture: Michael Sanchez for www.watchuseek.com